-Mark Spivak has trained dogs seriously for 29 years.
+Mark Spivak has trained dogs seriously for over 30 years.
 As a competitor, Mark has titled his German Shepherds in AKC obedience, ASCA obedience, and Schutzhund.
 In the process he has received multiple ribbons, plaques, medals, and placements, including a Regional championship and invitations to prestigious national events.
 As coach of the CPT Competition Team, Mark has motivated and educated numerous CPT clients owning a wide variety of breeds.
 In the process, they have achieved numerous victories and placements at all levels of obedience competition.

 Competition Accomplishments- AKC, Schutzhund, et al.

 Mark’s German Shepherd Dog, Akbar, earned an AKC Companion Dog (CD) title and a leg toward her Companion Dog Excellent (CDX) title before needing to retire due to a health issue.